Five Principles of Peaceful Coexistence: Principles

 These principles are a strict interpretation of the Westphalian norms of state sovereignty.
+Since its inclusion in the Five Principles, China has emphasized non-interventionism as major principle of its foreign policy.

 History

-The Panchsheel agreement served as one of the most important relation build between India and China to further the economic and security cooperation.
-An underlying assumption of the Five Principles was that newly independent states after decolonization would be able to develop a new and more principled approach to international relations.
+According to the Ministry of Foreign Affairs, CCP Chairman Mao Zedong first articulated the concept behind the Five Principles of Peaceful Coexistence at the proclamation of the People's Republic of China on 1 October 1949, where he said the new Chinese government would engage with anyone that agreed to "the principles of equality, mutual benefit, and mutual respect for territorial sovereignty".

 According to V. V. Paranjpe, an Indian diplomat and expert on China, the principles of Panchsheel were first publicly formulated by Zhou Enlai — "While receiving the Indian delegation to the Tibetan trade talks on Dec.
-31, 1953 [...] he enunciated them as "five principles governing China’s relations with foreign countries."
+31, 1953 [...] he enunciated them as "five principles governing China's relations with foreign countries."
 Then in a joint statement in Delhi on 18 June 1954, the principles were emphasized by the Prime Minister of India, Jawaharlal Nehru, and Premier Zhou Enlai in a broadcast speech made at the time of the Asian Prime Ministers Conference in Colombo, Sri Lanka just a few days after the signing of the Sino-Indian treaty in Beijing.
 Nehru went so far as to say: "If these principles were recognized in the mutual relations of all countries, then indeed there would hardly be any conflict and certainly no war."
 It has been suggested that the five principles had partly originated as the five principles of the Indonesian state.
 In June 1945 Sukarno, the Indonesian nationalist leader, had proclaimed five general principles, or pancasila, on which future institutions were to be founded.
 Indonesia became independent in 1949.